 Dehydration is as bad for curly hair as it is for skin.
 We lose around 3 litres of water from our bodies every single day: 1- 2 litres through urine, ½ litre during breathing and around ½ litre through sweat (more during physical exercise or in hot weather).
 Make sure you are drinking at least 2 litres of water each day to replace the water loss and to avoid dehydration.
 Your whole body as well as your hair will thank you.

 Sleep tight, with your hair loose!Whilst it might be tempting to sleep with curly hair in plaits or twists so that the hair is more manageable in the morning, over time the pressure on the hair when you toss and turn whilst asleep will drag, damage and split the hair, and pull the curls straight.
-Wherever possible, sleep with the hair untied, ideally with a scarf loosely tied around the hair, or, better still, an old stocking to hold the hair.
+Wherever possible, sleep with the hair untied, ideally with a scarf loosely tied around the hair, or, better still, an old stocking to hold the hair or our Curl scrunchies.
 The scarf or stocking will protect the hair from frizz or breakage as you move around whilst asleep

 Finally, respect your curls!